 Sara Hendren is a writer, design researcher, artist, and cultural producer.
 Sign up for her newsletter here.
-You can also sign up for a weekly digest of all the things she writes here.
 A condensed bio is at the bottom of this page.

 — a lectern for short stature